A causal convolutional neural network for multi-subject motion modeling and generation: Introduction

+Recent deep-learning-based motion-synthesis algorithms have shown great potential for human-motion generation.
+Autoregressive models, such as restricted Boltzmann machines and recurrent neural networks (RNNs) \cite{taylor2009factored,fragkiadaki2015recurrent,martinez2017human}, have been applied to motion synthesis by predicting the possibility of motion in the future.
+Variational autoencoders (VAEs) \cite{yan2018mt, 10.1145/3386569.3392422, 9710802} and generative adversarial networks (GANs) \cite{Zhiyong2018, barsoum2018hp, kundu2019bihmp, wang2020learning, liu2021aggregated} have also been applied to motion modeling and synthesis.
+However, such models must employ careful training strategies to avoid error accumulation and mode collapse.
+Phase-functioned neural network (PFNN) and its successors \cite{Holden2017,starke2020local,starke2021neural} introduced a phase and local phase to reduce the difficulty of motion modeling.

-This paper proposes a novel causal convolutional neural network (CCNet) to address the aforementioned issues in generative motion modeling and synthesis.
-The network architecture is inspired by the success of causal-convolution-based WaveNet~\cite{oord2016wavenet} in multi-subject speech synthesis.
-The causal convolution is appealing to generative human motion modeling since it can explicitly model the correlation among a long-range temporal window, which is demonstrated to be more effective than the hidden states used in RNNs and their variations in speech synthesis experiments.
-However, it is a non-trivial task to apply WaveNet to motion synthesis because motion data is a high dimensional signal, and one needs to pay attention to foot contact to synthesize plausible motions.
-To this end, we adapt the network architecture of the WaveNet by adding an encoder and a decoder to translate the motion data into features and back to the predicted motions.
-Moreover, we add 1D convolution layers to allow the CCNet to take skeleton configurations as an input, which is critical for the network to handle the skeleton variations of different subjects.
-The output of the CCNet is the probabilistic density function (PDF) of the motion at the next time step that is conditioned on the motions at previous time steps, control signals, and the skeleton configuration.
-Consequently, with a meticulously-designed training strategy, our CCNet can capture personalized style variation of different skeletons and effectively support random and controllable motion synthesis in a unified way using a single set of network parameters.
+Inspired by the success of causal-convolution-based WaveNet \cite{vandenoord16_ssw} in multisubject speech synthesis, we propose a novel neural network (CCNet) based on causal convolutions to address the aforementioned issues in motion modeling and synthesis.
+We added one-dimensional (1D) convolution layers to enable CCNet to accept skeleton configurations as an input, which is necessary for the network to handle the scale and style variations among the skeletons of different subjects.
+The output of CCNet is the probabilistic density function (PDF) of the motion at the next time step, which is conditioned using the motions at previous time steps, control signals, and skeleton configurations.
+Using a meticulously designed training strategy, CCNet can effectively capture the intrinsic characteristics of motions of different subjects and generate more than 20,000 frames of motion.